Rapha149/SignGUI/README.md

 ## Limitations

 ### The location of the sign
-Especially in newer versions, I encountered the problem that the sign had to be near the player to edit it.
+Especially in newer versions, I encountered the problem that the sign had to be near the player in order to edit it.
 In older versions it worked by placing the sign at the bottom of the world but that does not seem to be the case anymore, in my tests anyway.

 Because of that the default location is three blocks behind the player (three blocks in the opposite view direction).
-The only problem with this is that if you tell the api to redisplay the sign if the player e.g. typed something wrong, the player could slowly turn around and then see the sign.
+The only problem with this is that if you tell the api to redisplay the sign if the player e.g. typed something wrong, the player could slowly turn and then see the sign because there is a slight delay before the gui opens again and in that time the player can turn around a little bit.
 You are, naturally, free to experiment with the location of the sign yourself.

 Of course the sign is not really placed, it's just send to the player, so other players won't see it.